chaitanyagupta/qbase64/README.md

 ### Encoding Schemes

-Two base64 encoding schemes are supported: original (used by default) and URI.
+Two base64 encoding schemes are supported: original (the default) and URI.

 URI encoding scheme is useful when base64 strings are used as GET or POST values in an HTTP request.

-The scheme can be provided by the `:SCHEME` keyword.
+The scheme can be set by using the `:SCHEME` keyword.

 ```lisp
 (qbase64:encode-bytes #(251 252 253 254 255) :scheme :original)